amanmadov/msin616-final-project/README.md

 ### III.
 Discarding books on the database

 <br/>
 The Library assigns a Condition to each book copy.
-Sample condition values could be NEW, EXCELLENT, GOOD, WORN, POOR.
-Eventually copies that are in POOR condition will be discarded and replaced with new copies.
+Sample condition values could be `NEW`, `EXCELLENT`, `GOOD`, `WORN`, `POOR`.
+Eventually copies that are in `POOR` condition will be discarded and replaced with new copies.
 A borrower can acknowledge that he has lost a copy of a book.
 If so, the copy is marked `LOST` and the book’s cost is added to the card balance.
 Eventually the copy may be removed from the current inventory of branch copies and stored in a history file.

 Stored procedure for discarding book in POOR condition